AncutaG/Memory-Game-Journey/README.md

  - JS script: app.js

 ## Technologies Used:

-- HTML5
+* HTML5
-- CSS3
+* CSS3
-- JavaScript
+* JavaScript
-- FontAwesome, for the small icons on the game menu.
+--> using as well FontAwesome, for the small icons on the game menu.
 The cards that contain real images between the countries that I lived in till present times :Czech Republic and Romania(my home country).
 As a disclaimer, the images used for the flipping cards pertain to the sources cited on the page too for Romania [here](https://www.instagram.com/romaniapitoreasca/?hl=cs) and for Czech Republic, mainly Prague [just a pack facebook photos](https://www.facebook.com/justapack/).